toastedmangos/EZMatrix/README.md

 ## Installation

-1. Copy the `EZMatrix.h` and `EZMatrix.cpp` files into a folder named `EZMatrix` in your Arduino libraries folder:
+1. Copy the `EZMatrix.h` and `EZMatrix.cpp` and `library.properties` files into a folder named `EZMatrix` in your Arduino libraries folder: or download the .cpp, .h and .properties from the RELEASE file.
+They dont make a difference it dosen't matter which one you choose.

 ```